kevinhutton/build-at-scale-docs/source/kubernetes-install.rst

 	5. **Creating WSMerge from Build-at-Scale UI:**

 		Build-at-Scale alows users to merge their workspaces.
 This allows users to pull in the latest code without losing their own changes.
-Merging workspaces will also saves up on build times.
+Merging workspaces will also save up on build times.
 To merge workspaces, navigate to the Merge Workspace tab and fill in the following values :-

     =======================       =======      ================================================================================================
     Parameter 	                  Value        Description